De Hallen Amsterdam

 In De Hallen, you learn by doing.
 From soap making at Nature Bar to vision board workshops to sewing your own kimono at House of Denim.
 Dance and yoga classes also take place weekly, in the Belcampo Loft.
 This is where the head, heart and body move.

-Shop locally at boutiques like The Maker Store, NoWa & Nature Bar, and The Gathershop.
-In De Passage, you'll find changing markets full of design, vintage and goodies almost every weekend.
+Shop locally at boutiques such as The Maker Store, Denim Store, NoWa and The Gathershop.
+In De Passage, you’ll find markets that change almost every weekend, brimming with design, vintage finds and tasty treats.

 Social impact